 Obedience is when a person complies with instructions or orders from an authority figure.

 So what instructions have we received from the supreme authority?
-What demands does our Lord make from us?
+What demands does our Lord make of us?
 Is His some kind of intolerable military regime, or does His kingdom resemble one of the more disciplined boarding schools with their rigid adherence to rules and procedures, all rigorously enforced on a daily basis.